surajpaikekar/DRF-Signals-with-Blocked-Unblocked-Users/README.md

-# Django Rest Framework Assignment with Signals
+# Django Rest Framework with Signals

 ## Project Overview
 Task is creating a Django Rest Framework (DRF) application that allows users to create, read, update, and delete (CRUD) posts.
 The application should have the following functionality: